abenteuerzeit/e-commerce-api/README.md

 - PostgreSQL

 ## DONE

 ### Setup version control

 Set up Git tracking in your directory with `git init` and make sure to add and commit changes as you make them.

+#### Semantic Commit Messages

+Semantic commit messages have been implemented to document your changes.
+The commit message should be structured as follows:

+    <type>[optional scope]: <description>

+    [optional body]

+    [Optional footer]

+The commit message consists of a header, a body, and a footer.
+The header is mandatory and the scope of the header is optional.
+The body and footer are optional and should be used to clarify the commit if necessary.

+The header is the most important part of the commit message.
+It contains a succinct description of the change.
+The header is a single line that contains a type, an optional scope, and a description.

+The type is contained within the header and can be one of these types:

+- feat: a new feature
+- fix: a bug fix
+- docs: changes to documentation
+- style: formatting, missing semi colons, etc; no code change
+- refactor: refactoring production code
+- test: adding tests, refactoring test; no production code change
+- chore: updating build tasks, package manager configs, etc; no production code change

+The scope is contained within parenthesis after the type and describes the affected code.
+For example, `(users)`.
+The description is a short description of the change.

+The body should include the motivation for the change and contrast this with previous behavior.

+The footer should contain any information about Breaking Changes and is also the place to reference GitHub issues that this commit Closes.

+Example commit messages for each type:

+    feat: create a new user endpoint /api/users

+    feat(users): create a new user endpoint /api/users

+    fix: fix a bug in the login endpoint

+    fix(users): fix a HTTP status code in the login endpoint

+    docs: add `change` to the README

+    docs(users): update users documentation

+    style: fix formatting in the login endpoint

+    style(users): fix formatting in the login endpoint

+    refactor: refactor the login endpoint

+    refactor(users): refactor the login endpoint

+    test: add tests for the login endpoint

+    test(users): add tests for updating a user

+    chore: update dependencies

+    chore(users): update dependencies

 ### Setup an express server